 - Head of PhD program in Culture Studies

-- Phd supervision: main supervisor for Liv Lofthus (USN), Vibeke Sjøvoll (OsloMet) and Åsne Håndlykken-Luz (USN); secondary superviser for Ann Hege Lorvik Waterhouse (USN) and Benjamin Richards (USN); mentor (FraMeS Mentoring program for Women Scientists) for Inka Fürtig (University Siegen, Germany)
+- PhD supervision (current): main supervisor for Vibeke Sjøvoll (OsloMet), Åsne Håndlykken-Luz (USN), and Laima Nomeikaite (USN and Roskilde University); secondary superviser for Husam Abusalem (USN), Valdis Kristin Dolve (USN), Elin Bøen (USN), Shari Bloom (USN), Benjamin Richards (USN); mentor (FraMeS Mentoring program for Women Scientists) for Inka Fürtig (University Siegen, Germany)

 - Leader of research group Qualitative methods in professional practice